Perennials/logging-node/README.md

 TODO
 ----

-- Keep memory stats somehow?
-- Keep timings of the requests.
-&nbsp;
 - For some reason `LOG_ALL_ON_ERROR` is much slower than `LOG_ALL`.
 Need to profile.
 - Right now LoggedHttpApp.close() closes the server and if there are unflushed deferred records and they are not of process of being flushed (i.e. there